johnbrillas/azure-docs.es-es/articles/cosmos-db/mongodb-feature-support-36.md

 ## <a name="sessions"></a>Sesiones

-Azure Cosmos DB todavía no admite comandos de sesiones en el lado servidor.
+Azure Cosmos DB todavía no admite comandos de sesiones del lado servidor.

 ## <a name="next-steps"></a>Pasos siguientes